 But Brown’s secret code, the 2000 year chain of clues supposedly leading to the true identity of Jesus and his holy grail, is simply a parody of the real mystery embedded in history.
 The writer of this authentic “symbology” is the Holy Spirit and the code book is the Bible.
 For thousands of years people have “searched the Scriptures” under the guidance of the same Spirit who inspired them, looking for connections between people, places, things.
 They’ve discovered one coherent story of salvation history amidst many different books, written in different genres and styles, by many different human writers over the course of centuries.

-This Sunday, the Church has put together readings to bring out connections that many of us would fail to see without a little help.
-Just about every Christian has heard the story of the multiplication of the loaves and fishes, in fact numerous times.
+Each Sunday, the Catholic Church puts together Old and New Testament scripture readings to bring out connections that many of us would fail to see without a little help.
+For example, just about every Christian has heard the story of the multiplication of the loaves and fishes, in fact numerous times.
 But we’ve probably overlooked the fact that they were barley loaves.
 What significance could that have?

 Plenty.
 First of all, someone in the Old Testament had multiplied loaves, and they too were barley loaves.
 Elisha was the successor of Elijah, the greatest of all the prophets.